 The main treatment for PPP is to avoid anything that triggers the attacks.
 You might have to make some changes to your or your child’s diet or exercise routine.
 But medicines can also help control the balance of potassium in your body.
 Specific treatments vary based on the cause of PPP.

 People with hypoKPP can also take the drug acetazolamide (Diamox) to keep potassium levels in balance.
-The FDA hasn’t approved this medicine for the treatment of PPP, but your doctor may suggest it if she thinks it will help you.
+The FDA hasn’t approved this medicine for the treatment of PPP, but your doctor may suggest it if they think it will help you.

 HyperKPP sometimes doesn't need treatment.
 You can stop an attack by drinking a glass of soda or other sweet drink.
 Drugs for asthma, called beta agonists, can help with muscle weakness, though people with irregular heartbeats shouldn’t take them.
 Your doctor may also try dichlorphenamide or diuretics such as acetazolamide.